Title: Bait ‘N Witch

 “Then it’s about time you start.”Rowan’s quiet words held steel, and he found himself hoping he never landed on her bad side.
 Of course, if she used that husky voice in that bossy way with him, he might have to do something about it.
 Something that involved—

-What in the seven hells is wrong with me
+What in the seven hells is wrong with me?

 Greyson gave himself a mental shake.
 Instead, he tried to focus on the scene before him and had to hold in a laugh at the three identical expressions of disgruntled acceptance.
 He should’ve called Delilah sooner, because Rowan McAuliffe was exactly the person his family needed.